 “Each vendor will have a different pricing structure for additional services, like support and hosting fees, in addition to the monthly fee for the time clock,” McColgan said.

-The cost of leasing a time clock will vary by type, quality and provider.
-According to Squires, there are several ways a time clock lease can be structured.
-The leasing can be broken into hardware as a service (HaaS) or typical leasing structure.
+The cost of leasing a time clock varies by type, quality and provider.
+According to Squires, a time clock lease can be structured in several ways.
+The leasing can be broken into hardware as a service (HaaS) or a typical leasing structure.

 Squires said HaaS, like cloud-hosted software as a service (SaaS), allows for a low barrier to entry into the market.

-“It is a little different than [typical] leasing as it is a perpetual rent of the time clock at a fee that basically warrants the time clock for life," Squires said.
+“It is a little different than [typical] leasing, as it is a perpetual rent of the time clock at a fee that basically warrants the time clock for life,” he said.
 “If you have a failed clock through normal wear and tear, the clock is replaced free of charge.”

-Lease terms can be extended based upon quantity and total price.
+Lease terms can be extended based on quantity and total price.

 Leasing a time clock is like leasing a car.
-It allows you the flexibility to choose something now, without consequences for wanting to change it later.
-This is especially beneficial if you foresee your business needs changing vastly over a short period of time.
+It allows you the flexibility to choose something now without consequences for wanting to change it later.
+This is especially beneficial if you foresee your business needs changing over a short period.